 William Lygon, 7th Earl Beauchamp, turned 21 on February 20 1893.
-The Earl would later become Governor of NSW.
-Famously, he fled England in the 1930s when exposed as homosexual.
+Within a few years, he would become Governor of NSW.
+Famously, he fled back to Sydney in the 1930s when exposed in England as a homosexual.

 In the grand English aristocratic tradition of disdaining a direct connection between the spelling of a name and its pronunciation, the Lygons pronounced Beauchamp as ‘beecham’.
 However, apparently, nothing gave His Lordship the shits quite so much as any assumed connection with Beecham’s Laxative Pills.